makerfactoryio/docs/docs/development-boards/sensorio/schematics.md

 <img src="/images/sensorio/opto-relays.png" class="img-center" width="60%">

-These outputs can be used to control small DC motors, AC/DC solenoids, or resistive loads (i.e. a termoelectric peltier element).
+These outputs can be used to control small DC motors (as a small water pump for your plants), AC/DC solenoid valves, or resistive loads (i.e. a termoelectric peltier element).
 If these outputs want to be used to control high power loads (i.e. a pump or a HVAC system) the ouputs can be used to drive contactors with 12V coils (as the *Schneider Electric* [LC1D12JL](https://www.schneider-electric.com/en/product/LC1D12JL/tesys-d-contactor---3p%283-no%29---ac-3---%3C%3D-440-v-12-a---12-v-dc-coil) for example).

 !!! danger "Warning!!!"
 	The outputs' maximum voltage is 26 Vdc, DO NOT DIRECTLY CONNECT TO MAINS under any circumstance.